 Human Relations Requirement

-Students must satisfy the State of Illinois human relations course requirement by successfully completing one of the following courses within the General Education Core Curriculum:
+Students must satisfy the State of Illinois human relations course requirement by successfully completing one of the following courses as part of the 37 General Education credit hours:

 Humanities/Fine Arts courses:

 Social/Behavioral Science courses:

 Major Field and Elective Course Requirements: 20 Credit Hours